 Gan Brewing is located in the historic Bell Tower Mall which was first built in 1860.
 It was originally a manufacturing plant for the springs and axles used in horse-drawn carriages.
 The shimmering gleam of the fermentation tanks, combined with the stone and wooden beams give you an overall sense of history, and of course, the giddiness that comes with touring a really cool craft brewery.

 I sampled a small selection of beers, including the Thursty Pike Pilsner which was a smooth traditional Czech-style beer with a crisp flavour.
 Also in the flight was the robust and smoky Black Bear Bock which was an instant favourite.
 I also quite enjoyed the Cooper’s Hawk American Pale Ale which I am enjoying a pint of as I write this portion of the article.
-It is a perky but not overtly hoppy APA with a pleasing citrusy finish on the palette.
+It is a perky but not overtly hoppy APA with a pleasing citrusy finish on the palate.

 Bruce’s operation makes high-quality craft beer in small batches, resulting in a rotating selection of delicious beverages that are truly unique.
 What I enjoy the most, is that many of them, including the American Pale Ale, appear to be unfiltered which results in a cloudy appearance but otherwise vibrant taste profile that only a well crafted real beer can provide.